2021–22 Arizona Wildcats men's basketball team: Previous season

 The Wildcats finished the 2020–21 season 17–9, 11–9 in Pac-12 play to finish in fifth place.
 Due to a self-imposed one-year NCAA ban, the Wildcats did not participate in the Pac-12 tournament or the NCAA tournament.

 On April 7, 2021, after 12 seasons and amid the continuing corruption scandal, the school fired head coach Sean Miller.

 Offseason

 Coaching changes

-Miller was fired on April 7, 2021, citing the program has incredibly high standards to have success on and off the court.
+Miller was fired on April 7, 2021, claiming the program has incredibly high standards to have success on and off the court.
 Following Sean Miller's departure from Arizona, Arizona hired longtime Gonzaga assistant coach Tommy Lloyd.